Ada Geller

 Ada Geller (עדה גלר; 4 May 1888 – 30 March 1949) was a Zionist and women's rights activist, a teacher and headmaster, and the first woman accountant in Mandatory Palestine.

 Biography

 Geller was born on 4 May 1888 in the town Tlumach (currently in Ukraine).
-Despite her attending a Polish school, she learned the Hebrew language and, later on, also taught Hebrew to girls and young women.
+Despite attending a Polish school, she learned Hebrew and later also taught Hebrew to girls and young women.

-In 1911 she immigrated to Ottoman Palestine, and served as teacher and headmaster at the "Shoshana" handicrafts school in Jerusalem.
-After the school was closed, in 1922, Geller left for the USA, where she studied accounting and trading.
-She returned to Palestine in 1927, and, after a relentless negotiation with the British Mandate, succeeded in obtaining an accountant work permit.
-Thus she became the first woman, and for many years also the sole woman, in this profession.
+In 1911, Geller immigrated to Ottoman Palestine, and served as teacher and headmaster at the "Shoshana" handicrafts school in Jerusalem.
+After the school was closed in 1922, Geller left for the USA, where she studied accounting and trading.
+She returned to mandatory Palestine in 1927, and after a relentless negotiation with the British Mandate, succeeded in obtaining an accountant work permit.
+Thus, she became the first woman, and for many years also the sole woman, in this profession.
 As an accountant, Geller became an executive of the Jerusalem-based King Solomon Bank.